tmontney/WinSearchIndexer/README.md

 - [PowerShell Tests](./WinSearchIndexerPS/Test-WinSearchIndexer.ps1)
 - [Unit Tests](./TestWinSearchIndexer)

+# Issues
+The only way to free the DLL references is by closing PowerShell (the instance that called `Import-Module`).
+This shouldn't be an issue unless you're modifying this code or are looking to clean-up after running.
+If that instance needs to keep running, a work-around is to spawn a separate instance that references these DLLs.

 # Resources
 Thanks to the Internet, I don't think I would have been able to put this together otherwise.
 - [Discovery and basic usage of ISearchCrawlScopeManager](https://blog.ironmansoftware.com/daily-powershell/powershell-windows-search-index-status/)